bmorcelli/M5Stick-Launcher/README.md

      * [x] Update FAT vfs partition to make compatible with UIFlow2 https://github.com/bmorcelli/M5Stick-Launcher/issues/29
      * [x] Partition changer, to allow running DOOM and UIFlow on Cardputer and StickC
      * [x] Fixed (increased number of files) https://github.com/bmorcelli/M5Stick-Launcher/issues/33
+     * [x] Backup and Restore FAT and SPIFFS Filesystems.
+If you use UIFlow, you can save all sketches into your device and make a backup to restore after reinstall UIFlow or MicroHydra or CircuitPython
 * 2.0.1:
      * Fixed UIFlow Instalation https://github.com/bmorcelli/M5Stick-Launcher/issues/20
      * Fixed Folder creation on WebUI https://github.com/bmorcelli/M5Stick-Launcher/issues/18